tbm-2303/OLA3-db/README.md

 - `Ensure that only one registration is successful when two concurrent users try to register.`
 ### Problem: Two players attempt to register for the same tournament at the same time.
 If the max_players limit is reached, one should be rejected.

+- Pessimistic Locking on tournament record.
+- The second transaction is blocked and must wait until the first transaction has finished or has called the rollback().
+- After the transaction has finished, the second thread is blocked because the max limit of the tournament is reached.
 ![test](task5.png)
+--